Socorro Island: Geology

 The island rises abruptly from the sea to 1050 m in elevation at its summit.
-Socorro Island is the emerged summit of a massive, predominately submarine shield volcano.
+Socorro Island is the emerged summit of a massive, predominantly submarine shield volcano.

 The island is part of the northern Mathematicians Ridge, a mid-ocean ridge that became largely inactive 3.5 million years ago when activity moved to the East Pacific Rise.
 All four islands along with the many seamounts on the ridge are post-abandonment alkaline volcanoes.
 Socorro Island is unusual in that it is the only dominantly silicic peralkaline volcanic island in the Pacific Ocean.